nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * Although all fields are optional, a minimum of one field has to be given.

 Examples:
-*  `filter` followed by `c/SDLC` filters and lists all flashcards belonging n the SDLC category.
+*  `filter c/SDLC` filters and lists all flashcards belonging n the SDLC category.
-*  `filter` followed by `t/examinable t/study` filters and lists all flashcards that have both “examinable” and “study”.
+*  `filter t/examinable t/study` filters and lists all flashcards that have both “examinable” and “study”.
-*  `filter` followed by `r/3 f/yes` filters and lists all favourited flashcards that have a rating of 3.
+*  `filter r/3 f/yes` filters and lists all favourited flashcards that have a rating of 3.

 ### Favourite a flashcard  : `fav`